 The certificate shows the credibility of the website.
-It also helps in improving search engine ranking as Google has decided it as one of the ranking factors.
+It also helps improve search engine ranking as Google has decided it as one of the ranking factors.

-Let’s dive into the topic with installing and configure Let’s Encrypt with Nginx webserver —
+Let’s dive into the topic by installing and configuring Let’s Encrypt with Nginx webserver —

 What is Let’s Encrypt?

 Per Wikipedia –

 Let’s Encrypt is a non-profit certificate authority run by Internet Security Research Group that provides X.509 certificates for Transport Layer Security encryption at no charge.

 The certificate is valid for 90 days, during which renewal can occur at any time.
 We can generate the certificate using a program called Certbot which will also help with automatic renewal 30 days before expiration.

 The SSL certificate is 100% free and forever!